 First, it is important to identify your customers and stakeholders to determine how to potentially use IoT to solve their problems.
 IoT solutions can be complex since they include a physical element, which is typically not present in the current landscape of virtual technology.
 There is an element of hybrid connectivity with the physical aspects of IoT that connects devices and sensors through a pipeline to the decision making process that facilitates the data.
 In this aspect, there are a lot of moving parts which help enable customers to see strong outcomes allowing for them to build, improve, and innovate.

 So, how can we make this process faster for our customers?
-At Onica, the solution is a prototyping board we call IoTanium, which is used to help customers get to their desired state faster.
-Accelerating development while reducing costs, IoTanium offers hardware, software, and customized services for your business.
-IoTanium utilizes AWS IoT services to help businesses leverage the cloud in the most efficient way possible.
+At Onica, the solution is a prototyping board which is used to help customers get to their desired state faster.
+Accelerating development while reducing costs, our IoT accelerators offers hardware, software, and customized services for your business.
+All of our IoT accelerators utilize AWS IoT services to help businesses leverage the cloud in the most efficient way possible.

 AWS IoT Services